-Conclusion - A specific policy is included within the plan (SUT11) requiring all developments to be nutrient neutral and safeguarding the Moreton on Lugg wastewater works from being overloaded.
-Therefore, a conclusion of no likely significant effects would result with regards to the Sutton St Nicholas NDP Policy SUT10
+Conclusion - The site allocation at The Lanes will require planning permission and demonstration by the applicant that the required nutrient neutrality requirements have been achieved.
+There is a phosphate calculator available to assist applicants.
+A specific policy is included within the plan (SUT11) requiring all developments to be nutrient neutral and safeguarding the Moreton on Lugg wastewater works from being overloaded.
+Therefore, a conclusion of no likely significant effects would result with regards to the Sutton St Nicholas NDP Policy SUT2